Henry Vollmer

-Henry Vollmer (July 28, 1867 – August 25, 1930) was an attorney, the mayor of Davenport, Iowa, and a Democratic U.S. Representative from Iowa's 2nd congressional district.
+Henry Vollmer (July 28, 1867 – August 25, 1930) was an attorney and politician who served as the mayor of Davenport, Iowa, and as a Democratic U.S. Representative from Iowa's 2nd congressional district.
 Winning a special election in 1914, he served just over one year in Congress.

 Biography

 Born in Davenport, Vollmer attended the public schools of Davenport.
 Following graduation from high school, he travelled to Washington, D.C. to work as a distributing clerk of the Fiftieth Congress in 1887 and 1888.

 He studied law at the University of Iowa at Iowa City, Iowa, and Georgetown University in Washington, D.C.

+Early career

 He was admitted to the bar in 1889 and commenced practice in Davenport.

 He served as member of the board of aldermen of Davenport in 1889, as mayor of Davenport from 1893 to 1897, and as a member of the board of education in Davenport from 1898 to 1901.
 He later became corporation counsel for Davenport in 1913 and 1914.